manishbista28/anonvotelib/README.md

 To meet these requirements, and few other secondary ones, this library implements a protocol using [Keyed-Verification Anonymous Credentials](https://eprint.iacr.org/2013/516), whose integral assumption is that issuer and verifier of a credential (here, voting credential) is the same entity (or entities that share a common secret value).
 To elaborate, a user could prove his identity and show a proof of eligiblity to a server, which will then provide the user with a voting credential.
 This voting credential has no user-identifiable value but holds all information necessary to cast the vote.
 The user can later present this voting credential anonymously to cast the vote.

 The library's implementation is inspired from and makes use of Signal messaging app's [core library](https://github.com/signalapp/libsignal).
-Thanks to the Signal team for making their project open-source.
+Additionally, it uses Brave's [STAR protocol](https://github.com/brave/sta-rs) for threshold aggregation of cast votes.
+Thanks to the Signal and Brave team for making their project open-source.

 ## Protocol at a high level